No matter the industry or business size, lead generation is a top priority for marketers.

 3. Try out video marketing for lead gen

-More than 50% of consumers prefer video content over other forms of content, so it's no surprise there are more and more opportunities popping up here for marketers in 2020 and beyond.
-Just a few of the ways you could use video for lead gen are:
+More than 50% of consumers prefer video content over other forms of content, so it's no surprise there are more and more opportunities popping up here for marketers in 2021 and beyond.
+Some of the ways you could use video for lead gen are:

 - Creating a video of your sales demo and gating this behind a landing page form.

 - Using videos on landing pages.
 Marketers who incorporate video into their campaigns can achieve up to 34% higher conversion rates.

 - Collecting email addresses right from your videos using a tool like Wistia.
 This can require viewers to share their email to watch beyond a certain point of a video.